Every business needs a website.

 Fix it fast, but don’t feel the need to perfect it now.”

-Don’t focus on fancy design, theme or platform before first considering content.
+Don’t focus on a fancy design, theme or platform before first considering your website content.
 That’s like designing a house without knowing what you’ll do in each room!

 Content is the way you communicate and connect.
 It’s often the first and last impression you make on potential customers.
-It should be knowledgeable, unique and targeted to their wants and needs.
+It should be engaging — inspiring, even!— and always targeted to their needs.

 First write, imagine, experiment, draw and sketch your content.
 Then let design decisions flow from this.